We obtained a password-protected ZIP archive named important.zip, which contains the following files:

 This predictable header makes alien.svg an excellent candidate for constructing known plaintext.

-To perform the attack, we need a plaintext file that contains a snippet matching the start of the alien.svg.
-Since we don’t have the original file, we generate the beginning manually based on known SVG/XML structure.
+To perform the attack, we need a plaintext file that contains a snippet matching the start of alien.svg.
+Since we do not have the original file, we generate the beginning manually based on known SVG/XML structure.

 We include the first 13 bytes, which meets the requirement of at least 12 known bytes, with 8 contiguous.